 The truth: As an international body, the United Nations is obligated to embrace equal standards and, when necessary, condemn member states in proportion to their alleged violations.
 No reasonable person can call an institution fair that singles out democratic Israel alone for censure, while giving a free pass to countries who subjugate women, hang gays, persecute religious minorities, torture dissidents, fund terrorism, and silence free speech.
 Meanwhile, the United Nations’ favorable treatment of Palestinians, including granting them their very own refugee agency and turning a blind eye to their staff and facilities’ well-documented complicity in storing weapons, renders them incapable of arbitrating the decades-old dispute.

-Intersectionality & Zionism
+Woke ideology & Zionism

-The truth: Intersectionality finds common cause among all social justice movements except those that support Zionism.
+The truth: Intersectionality finds common cause among all justice movements except those that support Zionism.
 Intersectional feminist groups protest only Israel, where women fly fighter jets and serve in all positions of government, instead of protesting gender policies in the Arab world, where women are subjugated and subject to honor killings.
 Intersectional LGBT groups protest only Israel, which every year hosts one of the world’s largest gay pride events, while ignoring LGBT policies in the Arab world, where there has never been even one gay pride event.
 And intersectional racial minority groups protest only Israel, where the conflict has nothing to do with race, where over half the population is of Middle Eastern descent, and where racial minorities enjoy complete civil rights, while ignoring real horrors in the Arab world such as the African slave trade and abuse of migrant workers.

 Safe Spaces (from Israel) on Campus

 The truth: The selective censorship of activities supportive of Israel, amidst silence in the face of activities demonizing Israel or Jews in general, is antisemitic.
 The First Amendment protects a right to free expression, not a right to feel safe from ideas one might consider offensive.
-And if students have any right to feel safe from being offended, certainly Jewish students have at least an equal right to feel safe from antisemitism, safe from bullying, and safe to express or listen to ideas supportive of their nation state.
+And if students have any right to feel safe from being offended, certainly Jewish students have at least an equal right to feel safe from antisemitism, safe from bullying, and safe to express or listen to ideas supportive of their nation-state.

 How they portray Israel: Many people were killed in World War II.
 Jews exaggerated their victimhood in order to win the world’s sympathy and manipulate Western powers into granting them a state.
 Israel is thus a country founded on lies, at the expense of Arabs who were living in Palestine.